 Most companies talk about how important it is to be customer-centric and how serious they are about that.
 I claim that they have a considerable challenge due to that all they measure is company-centric.

-Companies that truly desire to become customer-centric must measure how their company is performing from the point of view of their existing customers.
+Because companies that genuinely desire to become customer-centric must measure how their company is performing from their existing customer's point of view, and that is through CPIs.

 What is a CPI?

-CPIs are the most interesting business measurement for the moment and you should prioritise them today!
+CPIs are the most exciting business measurement for the moment, and you should prioritise them today!
 While companies typically have online dashboards visualising data that reflect how their companies perform, every customer interaction brings a purpose, problem, challenge, need, intent, or question along with high expectations for how quickly or easily that outcome will be realised.

 These outcomes must be measured through relevant Customer Performance Indicators (CPIs).